 What is Bipolar Disorder?

 There are two main forms of the illness.
 Bipolar I, the most severe, is referred to as the classic form of the illness.
-It typically involves recurrent episodes of mania and depression.
-People diagnosed with bipolar II disorder do not experience manias but have milder episodes called hypomanias.
-In addition, they also experience alternating depressive episodes, experience milder episodes of hypomania with alternating depression.
+It involves recurrent episodes of mania and depression.
+People diagnosed with Bipolar II disorder do not experience manias but have milder episodes called hypomanias.
+They experience alternating episodes of hypomania and depression.
 Manic and depressive symptoms can also occur at the same time which is called a mixed episode.
 Rapid cycling bipolar disorder is when a person experiences four or more episodes of manias, hypomanias, or depressive episodes over the course of a year.

 Bipolar disorder differs significantly from clinical depression, although the symptoms for the depressive phase of the illness are similar.
 Mood swings between "high" and "low" can be severe, ranging from extreme energy to deep despair.

 Common symptoms of mania - the "highs" of bipolar disorder:

 - Grandiose beliefs, inflated sense of powers and abilities

 - Pressured/rapid speech

 - Poor concentration, distractibility

 Common symptoms of depression - the "lows" of bipolar disorder: